BerriAI/litellm/docs/my-website/docs/proxy/team_logging.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# 👥📊 Team Based Logging
+# 👥📊 Team/Key Based Logging

-Allow each team to use their own Langfuse Project / custom callbacks
+Allow each key/team to use their own Langfuse Project / custom callbacks

 **This allows you to do the following**
 ```